When selling their homes, owners generally want the same things: to

 malfunctioning furnace, or a damaged roof.
 If you're concerned that your buyers will find too many flaws

-during a home inspection, you can have a pre-listing home inspection3 for about $250 to $700 to identify any
+during a home inspection, you can have a pre-listing home inspection3 for about $300 to $750, depending on your location, to identify any

 5. Strategically choose cosmetic upgrades